ntno/mkdocs-terminal/DEVELOPER_README.md

 # Terminal for MkDocs Theme Development
-Use this readme to add a feature to this theme or to test documentation site updates.
+Use this readme to add a feature to this theme or to update the theme documentation.

 ## Quicklinks